mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 48 - Code Without Standards/readme.md

 }
 ```

-*The Right example has several other smells, but we keep it loyal to its GIT version in order to show only code standardization issues.*
+*The Right example has several other smells, but we keep it loyal to its GIT version to show only code standardization issues.*

 # Detection 🔍